dmitrijslotko/terraform_lambda_builder/README.md

 Assuming:

-- you have a folder with code of the lambda functionы located in the root directory.
+- you have a folder with code of a lambda function located in the root directory.
-- each file name is `index.js`.
+- file name is `index.js`
-- each file has a `handler` as a main function name.
+- it has a `handler` as a main function name.
 - subnets are previosly created.
 - security groups are previosly created.
 - efs volume is previosly created